-It was a snowy night when a French and Indian war party traveled on snowshoes to the outskirts of the village and waited until just before dawn.
-When it was all over, they killed or captured about 150 people and burned almost all of their houses.
+On a snowy night, a French and Indian war party traveled on snowshoes to the village outskirts and waited until just before dawn.
+Then they killed or captured about 150 people and burned almost all of their houses.

 The Candlemas Massacre took place in the midst of King William’s War, one of the French and Indian wars fought intermittently in North America from 1689 to 1763.

-The Massacre would have an impact on subsequent events, including the Salem witch trials and the next French and Indian War, known as Dummer's War or Father Rales' War.
+The massacre would have an impact on subsequent events, including the Salem witch trials.
+It would also influence the next French and Indian War, known as Dummer’s War or Father Rales’ War.

 The Rev. George Burroughs in nearby Wells described the Candlemas Massacre: ‘Pillours of Smoke, the rageing of the mercyless flames, the insultations of the heathen enemy, shooting, hacking… & dragging away others.’

 He concluded with an accusation that foreshadowed the Salem witch trials:

 The ‘Sorrowfull tideings’ from York, wrote Burroughs, showed ‘God is still manifesting his displeasure against this Land.’

 English colonists had settled Maine under a charter granted to Fernando Gorges.
 York was successively known as Bristol, Agamenticus and, in 1642, as Gorgeana.
 Gorges died 10 years later.
 Massachusetts Bay Colony then absorbed Maine and renamed the settlement York.